Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-03-25.

-To ask the Secretary of State for Transport, what his Department’s policy is on allowing officials to appear before all-party parliamentary groups.
+To ask the Secretary of State for Northern Ireland, what her Department’s policy is on allowing officials to appear before all-party parliamentary groups.

 • Chris Ruane – 2014 Parliamentary Question to the Speaker’s Committee on the Electoral Commission